You thought blockchains were distributed, public, time-stamped and persistent. Guess what? They still are.

 Since 2009, there have been 157.2 million bitcoin transactions.
 None of those transactions were removed, redacted or rewritten.
 They were and continue to be immutable.

 Does removing the immutability of blockchains address human error?
-During our MIT CIO Symposium discussion, "How Blockchain Will Transform the Digital Economy," my colleague Anders Brownworth of Circle suggested private or permissionless blockchains were equivalent to an intranet -- cosmetic and functionless.
+During our MIT CIO Symposium discussion, "How Blockchain Will Transform the Digital Economy," my colleague Anders Brownworth of Circle suggested private or permissioned blockchains were equivalent to an intranet -- cosmetic and functionless.
 I agree.

 Is there a difference between a consortium operating a private blockchain and a cartel?